EveryOneIsGross/perSIMS/README.md

 - perSIM sleep logic is curly, and needs simplifying back to core item advertising method
 - perSIM can't get stuck due to some competing run condtions (not as often, play with weights)
 - Needs long term memory pipeline
+- [noted] I forgot to update ticker at each pos instead of each item pos.
+Now moves more dynamically.

 ---